rossb/css-shuttle.tmbundle/README.md

 # CSS Shuttle

-TextMate 2 bundle to supplement the default CSS bundle with gradients, transforms, animations, media queries and other specialised patterns.
+TextMate 2 bundle to supplement the default CSS bundle with gradients, transforms, animations, media queries and other modern and specialised patterns.

-Also includes snippets for basic properties focused on maximising authorship speed, based on years of experience with common usage for properties & values.
+Also includes snippets for basic CSS properties with the aim of maximising authorship speed, based on years of experience with the most common usage patterns for properties & values.